mindovermiles262/jekyll-blog/_posts/2018-02-05-setting-up-webhooks.md

 Test the above script by running `./update-blog` in your terminal.

-We can now update our server to run the script when a new webhook is received:
+We now set our server to run the update-blog script when a webhook is received:

 ```ruby
 # webhooks/server.rb